|

 composer, musician, author, inventor, educator, speaker,

 and photographer.
 Please visit his unique music sites at WholeArts: syNThony, and the WholeArts Online Music Conservatory.
+Page 23We have already

 said that our identity cannot be found in our individual